optuna/optuna/README.md

 ## News

 Help us create the next version of Optuna!

+Optuna 3.0 Roadmap published for review.
+Please take a look at the [planned improvements to Optuna](https://github.com/optuna/optuna/wiki/Optuna-V3-Roadmap), and share your feedback in the github issues.
+PR contributions also welcome!

 Please take a few minutes to fill in this survey, and let us know how you use Optuna now and what improvements you'd like.🤔

 All questions optional. 🙇‍♂️